abarat256/abarat256/README.md

-- 👋 Hi, I’m Ananya Barat (@abarat256)
+- Hi, I’m Ananya Barat (@abarat256)
-- 👀 I code for money and read/write poems to live.
+- I code for money and read/write poems to live.
+I like sketching at odd times.
-- 🌱 I’m currently learning Kernel Drivers, Embedded C, Linux, 802.11 standards ( 11AC, 11AX, 11BE)
+- I’m currently learning Kernel Drivers, Embedded C, Linux, 802.11 standards ( 11AC, 11AX, 11BE)
 - 📫 Reach me at ananyabarat256@gmail.com
 - Most of my professional contribution is proprietary and a part of Qualcomm Products.
 - This is the code that I have written in my free time, over several years and as a part of several projects.